JimmyKenMerchant/raspi_pico/README.md

 ]
 ```

 * In this version, I met the "so noisy" malfuction with pedal_phaser.
 0x10005374 in RP2040 is in the space for XIP with cacheable and allocating status (see page 150 of RP2040 Datasheet).
 Caution that XIP is an instruction cache, i.e., reading data from XIP from this status can rewrite instruction code on the cache.
-The size of the cache is 16KB, i.e., 0x0000 to 0x3FFF.
-If the cache has four ways and no bit offset, the index would be 12 least significant bits.
+The size of the cache is 16KB.
+I assume the block size is 16-bit and the the number of sets is 8192.
+If the cache has four ways and 1 bit offset, the index would be Bit[11:1] of an address.
 Addresses, 0x10000374 and 0x10001374 would be shared with 0x10005374.
 In "pedal_phaser.dis":

 ```
 1000035c <pedal_phaser_on_pwm_irq_wrap>: